Introduction

 What animals are most affected by botulism?

-Cattle, horses, sheep, and birds are highly susceptible to botulism in animals due to their feeding habits and exposure to contaminated environments.
+Cattle, horses, sheep, and birds are highly susceptible to botulism due to their feeding habits and exposure to contaminated environments.

 Diagnosis is based on clinical signs, laboratory toxin detection, and ruling out other neurological diseases.